behnamrhp/automated_dockerized_laravel/Readme.md

-# Dockerized vira system
+# Automation and Dockerization of Laravel Project

+a basic project for your initial using of dockerized and automated laravel ^8.0 projects

+## Techs :
+  1. laravel 8.0
+  2. mysql
+  3. nginx

+## Features :
+  1. in this project we used nginx for load balancing and reverse proxy with basic configs
+  2. two version of docker-compose file for development and production mode
+  3. we set configs for docker swarm basic configs
+  4. github actions workflow for test and deploy for build and push docker image to you dockerhub

 ### Folder Structuring
-- `nginx` : in this folder and in default.conf file we define nginx load balancing configs
+- [`nginx`](./nginx/) : in this folder and in default.conf file we define nginx load balancing configs
-- `vira_db` : this folder is volume for mysql image for persisting its data
+- [`db`](./db/) : this folder is volume for mysql image for persisting its data
-- `vira_dockerized_app` : this folder is volume of main app and you can modify this folder in development mode.
+- [`app`](./app/) : this folder is volume of main app and you can modify this folder in development mode.

 ---

-### how to run
+### How to run

-- `development`: running in development mode we use docker-compose.dev.yml and docker-compose.yml as well as Dockerfile. use following code in command line:
+- `development`: running in development mode we use docker-compose.dev.yml and docker-compose.yml. use following code in command line:

 ```bash
 docker-compose -f docker-compose.yml -f docker-compose.dev.yml up -d